nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisite: All events and participants listed using `listEvents` and `list` commands respectively.
 At least one event and one participant in the event and participant lists respectively.
 The participant should not be already enrolled in the event.
    2. Test case: `enroll 1 1`<br>
-      Expected: First participant in the participant list is enrolled into the first event in the event list.
-Details of action are shown in the status message.
+      Expected: The first participant in the participant list is enrolled into the first event in the event list.
+Details of the action are shown in the status message.

 ### Removing a participant from an event